How Princesses Helped Me Connect with My Special Needs Princess Daughter

 Just like I did, my daughter had her own ideas of who she was going to be.
 As soon as she was able to, Lizzy made it clear that she only wanted to wear dresses and bows.
 The frillier the better.
 She was only too happy to play in mud and run around with her brother as long as she could do it in a princess costume, tiara, and fairy wings.

-As Lizzy got a bit older, it also seemed apparent that there was something very wrong with her development.
-Our life became a roller-coaster of specialists telling us of brain damage and the possibility of horrible diagnoses.
+As Lizzy got a bit older, it also seemed apparent that there was something very wrong with the development of our special needs princess.
+Our lives became a roller-coaster of specialists telling us of brain damage and the possibility of horrible diagnoses.
 These would be followed by the joy of seeing our daughter hit milestones doctors thought she never would reach.
 Then we would be dropped to lower depths when she would seem to lose a skill or another symptom would present itself.

 Through it all there was the relationship, or more precisely the painful feeling that I lacked one, with my daughter.
 This was so much more complicated than anything I could have ever dreamt of and went way beyond my childish fear that we would have different tastes and ideas of what was fun to play with or what it meant to be a modern woman.